lbaehren/prometheus-sumo/documentation/MySQL.md

     UPDATE `pandora_development`.`sources` SET `description` = '<text>' WHERE `sources`.`id` =1;

+## Installation

+### ... on Mac OS X

+If you ar using {http://www.macports.org MacPorts}, you can retrieve and install the server package via

+    $ sudo port install mysql5-server

+If this is a new install, in order to setup the database you might want to run:

+    $ sudo -u _mysql mysql_install_db5

+To start ``mysqld`` at boot time you have to copy ``support-files/mysql.server`` to the right place for your system

+PLEASE REMEMBER TO SET A PASSWORD FOR THE MySQL root USER !
+To do so, start the server, then issue the following commands:

+    /opt/local/lib/mysql5/bin/mysqladmin -u root password 'new-password'
+    /opt/local/lib/mysql5/bin/mysqladmin -u root -h MacBook15inch.local password 'new-password'

+Alternatively you can run:

+    /opt/local/lib/mysql5/bin/mysql_secure_installation

+which will also give you the option of removing the test databases and anonymous user created by default.
+This is strongly recommended for production servers.

+See the manual for more instructions.

+You can start the MySQL daemon with:

+    cd /opt/local ; /opt/local/lib/mysql5/bin/mysqld_safe &

+You can test the MySQL daemon with mysql-test-run.pl

+    cd /opt/local/mysql-test ; perl mysql-test-run.pl

 ## References

 * {http://dev.mysql.com/doc/refman/5.0/en/charset-collation-effect.html Examples of the Effect of Collation} (mysql.com)